ajlirap/laravel-micro-codebase/README.md

 Notes
 - Keep secrets out of Git.
 Use environment variables or secret stores.
-- For production, consider Redis/APCu for Prometheus storage and a persistent cache for OAuth2/JWKS.
+- For production, consider Redis/APCu for metrics storage and a persistent cache for OAuth2/JWKS.

 Docker Usage (All Features)